WGLab/GenGen/docs/tutorial/coding.md

 22 rs229527 0 35911431 T G
 ```

-### - Convert forward strand coding to other coding types
+### - Convert dbSNP strand coding to other coding types

 An example is given below.
 The `--intype` of dbsnp is used, which denotes that the alleles are in forward strand orientation.